 I'm a member of the British Wheel of Yoga (BWY) and hold their prestigious 500 hour Yoga Teacher Diploma, the highest qualification available in the UK.
 I practise Yoga daily (but don't think you have to!) and bring the heart and values of Yoga into my everyday life and teaching.

-My over-riding inspiration comes from Vanda Scaravelli, who pioneered a sensitive, integrated and supportive approach to Yoga.
 I'm naturally sensitive and empathic, teaching organically in response to the energy of the group or individuals in the case of private sessions.

 Like many of you, pain (or should I say pain relief) was what first got me seriously into Yoga.
 Read my story if you'd like to find out how an accident in my twenties led me on the path to where I am today.
 I hope it gives you the courage to give Yoga a try or to keep on your journey if you're already practising.